try ... except ... finally Statement

 - Here we will see the

-which we’ve raised. - Though you can also specify that an exception was a direct result of another exception with
+Tracebackof both exceptions raised.
+One which isFileNotFoundError, raised by OS.
+And theRuntimeErrorwhich we’ve raised. - Though you can also specify that an exception was a direct result of another exception with

-clause.
-This is useful when we are handling multiple exception and are transforming them:except (OSError, ConnectionError) as e: raise RuntimeError from e
+fromclause.
+This is useful when we are handling multiple exception and are transforming them:except (OSError, ConnectionError) as e: raise RuntimeError from e - To disable this chaining behavior we can say:

 except OSError: raise RuntimeError from None